tisan-das/tisan-das.github.io/_posts/2026-02-15-Byzantine-Consensus.md

 {% include series-nav.html %}

-It's worth noting that the primary idea here is that all non-adversarial nodes must agree on a value, and that adversarial nodes are hard to detect.
+> the primary idea here is that all non-adversarial nodes must agree on a value, and that adversarial nodes are hard to detect.
+{: .prompt-tip }

 The following set of **assumptions** are made about the system to support Byzantine consensus:
 - There are ***N*** nodes which communicate with each other by sending messages.